Medicines are available to treat people with COVID-19 (coronavirus) who are at the highest risk of becoming seriously ill.

 This independent advisory group of health experts was established by the HSE.

-If you are in any of the above groups and have symptoms of COVID-19, phone your GP or hospital consultant to get a priority COVID-19 PCR test.
+If you are in any of the above groups and have symptoms of COVID-19, and have a negative antigen test, phone your GP or hospital consultant to get a priority COVID-19 PCR test.

 How to get COVID-19 medicine if you are at the highest risk

-Contact your GP or doctor urgently if you are at high risk of COVID-19 and:
+Contact your GP or doctor urgently if you are at high risk from COVID-19 and:

 - you have COVID-19 symptoms, or